NSW virus toll hits 33, teachers slam plan

-Meanwhile, the deaths of three more people from coronavirus have been confirmed on Wednesday, bringing the state’s death toll to 33.

-Five new cases of coronavirus have been reported, taking the total to 2974, with at least 20 people in intensive care.
+The NSW coronavirus toll has hit 33 after three people died over the past 24 hours, including a third person from a virus-hit western Sydney nursing home.

-The latest toll includes a 92-year-old woman who died on Tuesday morning at Anglicare’s Newmarch House aged care home in Caddens.
-Newmarch House is home to about 100 people with 28 residents and 14 staff infected with the coronavirus.
+Health authorities on Wednesday confirmed a 92-year-old woman died on Tuesday morning at Anglicare’s Newmarch House in Caddens, with 28 residents and 14 staff members at the facility confirmed COVID-19 cases.

-The woman’s death is the third at the facility, following those of two men aged 93 and 94.

-A 75-year-old man also died at St George Hospital and an 80-year-old woman died who was part of the Gosford Hospital coronavirus cluster.
+Two other people on Tuesday died in NSW – a 75-year-old man at St George Hospital and an 80-year-old woman at Gosford Hospital.

+NSW chief health officer Dr Kerry Chant on Wednesday told reporters specialist doctors and nurses had been deployed to the 95-resident Newmarch House amid the outbreak.

+A staff member who worked for six consecutive days with mild symptoms, primarily a sore throat, introduced the virus to the facility.

+An additional five coronavirus cases were on Wednesday confirmed in NSW, taking the state’s total to 2974, with 20 people in intensive care.

+The NSW Teachers Federation, meanwhile, wants the state government to dump its plan to stagger school attendance for students in term two.

-Meanwhile, NSW Teachers Federation President Angelo Gavrielatos has described the government’s plan to have 25 per cent of a school student body rotating through a school one day a week as incomprehensible.
+President Angelo Gavrielatos has described the government’s plan to have 25 per cent of a school’s student body rotating through a school on any one day as incomprehensible.

 “It beggars belief,” Mr Gavrielatos told Nine’s Today show on Wednesday.